 REPORTING AND RECORD KEEPING REQUIREMENTS

-The Permittee must monitor and report in accordance with the following conditions.
+The Permittee must report monitoring and other information in accordance with the following conditions.
 The falsification of information submitted to Ecology constitutes a violation of the terms and conditions of this permit.

 Discharge Monitoring Reports